-Chemistry 107 and the associated laboratory Chemistry 107L are intended for those entering health science and related ?elds such as Athletic Training and Physical Therapy.
-The course will progress from the basic tenets of general chemistry through organic chemistry and ?nally to biochemistry.
+Chemistry 107 and the associated laboratory Chemistry 107L are intended for those entering health science and related fields such as Athletic Training and Exercise Science.
+The course will integrate the basic tenets of general, organic, and biological chemistry.
 Medical and health-related applications will be emphasized.
 4 lecture and 3 laboratory hours per week.

 CHEM 113, 114 — General Chemistry I, II (4, 4)

 Fundamental concepts and principles common to the various branches of chemistry.
-This includes descriptive chemistry, which deals in a systematic way with the more important elements and the structures, properties and reactions of their compounds.
-A balance between experiment and theory, between quantitative and qualitative aspects of the course material, and between rigor and simpli?cation is sought.
+This includes descriptive chemistry, which deals in a systematic way with the more important elements and the structures, properties, and reactions of their compounds.
+A balance between experiment and theory, between quantitative and qualitative aspects of the course material, and between rigor and simplification is sought.
 Laboratory work emphasizes learning basic techniques, learning to manipulate and interpret numerical data, and learning the relationship between experimental measurement and chemical theory through guided, independent work by the student.
 Primarily for students majoring in the natural sciences.
-Prerequisite: High school chemistry.
-4 lecture-recitation and 3 laboratory hours for two semesters.
+Students who with-draw from CHEM 113/114 will automatically be removed from CHEM 113L/114L unless permission to remain in the lab is granted by the Department Chairperson.
+Prerequisite: CHEM 113 is a prerequisite for CHEM 114 and CHEM 114L.
+4 lecture-recitation and 3 laboratory hours for two semesters

 CHEM 197 — Early Research Experience in Chemistry (0-1)

 An introduction to chemical research under the supervision of a department faculty member.
 A written report is required.
-Freshmen chemistry majors may begin chemical research if they earn at least a B+ in CHEM 113 and B in CHEM 113L.
+Freshmen chemistry majors may begin chemical research if they earn at least a “B+” in CHEM 113 and a “B” in CHEM 113L.
 Permission of the faculty member and the Department Chairperson is required.

 CHEM 241, 242 — Organic Chemistry I, II (4, 4)

-A study of elemental carbon and the properties, structures, reactions, and syntheses of carbon compounds.
-Nomenclature, structure determination by spectrometric methods, reaction mechanisms, and the relationship between structure and reactivity are among the topics covered along with the application of principles to the descriptive aspects of the subject.
-Laboratory work involves the synthesis of organic compounds, physical property measurements, separation and puri?cation techniques, and the use of spectroscopic methods for compound identi?cation.
-Prerequisite: CHEM 114.
-3 lecture and 3 laboratory hours for two semesters.
+study of elemental carbon and the properties, structures, reactions, and syntheses of carbon compounds.
+Nomenclature, structure determination by spectrometric methods, reaction mechanisms, and the relation-ship between structure and reactivity are among the topics covered along with the application of principles to the descriptive aspects of the subject.
+Laboratory work involves the synthesis of organic compounds, physical property measurements, separation and purification techniques, and the use of spectroscopic methods for compound identification.
+Students who withdraw from CHEM 241/242 will automatically be removed from CHEM 241L/242L unless permission to remain in the lab is granted by the Department Chairperson.
+Prerequisite: CHEM 114 is a prerequisite for CHEM 241, which is a prerequisite for CHEM 242.
+3 lecture and 3 laboratory hours for two semesters..

 CHEM 243 — Analytical Chemistry (5)

-An application of the principles of equilibrium, electrochemistry and spectrophotometry to quantitative chemical analysis.
-The laboratory utilizes gravimetric, volumetric, potentiometric, and spectrophotometric methods of analysis with an emphasis on the technique required to produce accurate and precise results.
+An application of the principles of equilibrium, electrochemistry, and basic statistics to quantitative chemi-cal analysis.
+The laboratory utilizes gravimetric, volumetric, potentiometric methods of analysis with an emphasis on data interpretation, accuracy, and precision.
+Students who withdraw from CHEM 243 will automatically be removed from CHEM 243L unless permission to remain in the lab is granted by the Department Chairperson.
 Prerequisite: CHEM 114.
 3 lecture and 4 laboratory hours.

 CHEM 244 — Instrumental Analysis (5)

 The theory and practice of quantitative and qualitative chemical analysis using instrumental techniques.
-Topics include the theory of operation, data interpretation, and practical applications of important spectroscopic, chromatographic and electrochemical methods.
-Prerequisites: CHEM 243 and approval of the Department Chairperson is required.
+Topics include the theory of operation, data interpretation, and practical applications of several methods of chemical analysis including spectrophotometry, atomic spectroscopy, mass spectrometry, and chromatography .
+Students who withdraw from CHEM 244 will automatically be removed from CHEM 244L unless permission to remain in the lab is granted by the Department Chairperson.
+Prerequisites: CHEM 241.
 3 lecture and 4 laboratory hours.